-Currently, the cheapest flights between Baltimore and Miami are if you leave on April 9 and return from Florida on April 12.
-American Airlines currently has roundtrip, nonstop tickets for $194.
+The cheapest flights between Pittsburgh and Miami are if you leave on April 1 and return from Florida on April 4.
+American Airlines currently has tickets for $181, roundtrip.

-There are also deals to be had in March.
-If you fly out of Baltimore on March 31 and return from Miami on April 4, American Airlines can get you there and back for $196 roundtrip.
+There are also deals to be had in May.
+If you fly out of Pittsburgh on May 28 and return from Miami on May 31, Delta can get you there and back for $184 roundtrip.

 Top Miami hotels

-To plan your stay, here are two of Miami’s top-rated hotels, that we selected from Skyscanner's listings based on price and customer satisfaction.
+To plan your accommodations, here are two of Miami’s top-rated hotels, that we selected from Skyscanner's listings based on price and customer satisfaction.

 The Fontainebleau Miami Beach (4441 Collins Ave.)

-If you're looking to treat yourself, consider The Fontainebleau Miami Beach.
+If you're looking to splurge on top quality, consider The Fontainebleau Miami Beach.
 The hotel has a 4.5-star rating on Skyscanner, and rooms are currently available for $399.

-The Fontainebleau Miami Beach overlooks the Atlantic Ocean and stands three miles from South Beach and various Lincoln Road shops.
+The Fontainebleau Miami Beach overlooks the Atlantic Ocean.
+This property stands three miles from South Beach and Lincoln Road shops.

 The Mandarin Oriental, Miami (500 Brickell Key Drive)